HarshitKhurana/SpeakItNote/README.md

 -> To use first start the Python Server on the laptop and then connect to the Laptop/Server using Android Application.

-Tried and Tested using python2.7 and Ubuntu 16.04.3 LTS(Gnome Desktop Environment) and Android Smartphone.
+Tried and Tested using python2.7, Ubuntu 16.04.3 LTS(Gnome Desktop Environment) and Android Smartphone.

 INSTALLATION :